The best hotels in Brisbane

 But if you're just using your room as a base, Ibis Brisbane at $105-145/night or Next Hotel at $140-195/night will serve you just as well for exploring the city.
 The 10-minute walk from either hotel to South Bank Parklands or to Eagle Street Pier makes the location premium largely irrelevant for most visitors.

-Brisbane's best neighborhoods
+Brisbane's best hotel regions

 The CBD and its immediate surrounds are where you want to be.
 Fortitude Valley and Howard Smith Wharves are the two standout alternatives. both walkable to the city, both with genuine character.